 Physical Education and Sport Attire

-Black unisex shorts with logo, blue and black polo unisex shirt with school logo.
+Black unisex shorts with logo.
+Home Room polo shirt with school logo.
 Appropriate footwear (eg sports shoes) and hats (if outside) must be worn during all physical education sessions.
 Physical Education attire is not to be worn during other classes.

-Black shorts with logo, blue and white unisex polo shirt with logo.
+Black shorts with logo.
+Home Room polo shirt with school logo.
 Appropriate footwear (eg sports shoes) and hats (if outside) must be worn during all physical education sessions.
 Physical Education attire is not to be worn during other classes.

 Students must wear approved swimming attire.